ChurchApps/ChurchAppsSupport/lessons/adminaddinglessons.md

-## How to add lessons in lessons.church as an admin.
+# How to add lessons in lessons.church as an admin.
+## Login
 1. Go to [Lessons.Church](https://lessons.church/login) and click on login.
 ![Login](https://user-images.githubusercontent.com/65249159/193429051-9a358605-2d95-4c05-8657-ce7ee53d5b5c.png)
 2. Enter the correct credentials click "sign in"